Islington Libraries: Influence on public library design and management

-The first Chief Librarian of the Borough (1904-1914), James Duff Brown is perhaps most famous for the at-the-time radical and polemic choices of adopting open-shelving, and his novel associated classification scheme.
+The first Chief Librarian of the Borough (1904-1914), James Duff Brown is perhaps most famous for the at-the-time radical and polemic choice of adopting open-shelving, and his novel associated classification scheme.
 These practices were initially criticized for being "an incitement to chaos, crime and inappropriate fraternisation," but gradually spread to become a defining feature of the modern British library.
 In a 1908 lecture, James Duff Brown noted that: "The libraries which have adopted this system are very much used, and one of them, the North Islington Branch, circulates more books annually than many considerable provincial towns.
 The dangers of admitting the public to their own books have been greatly exaggerated, and the experience of all the existing open-access libraries is that losses and misplacements are insignificant; while the borrowers have improved greatly in intelligence and ability to handle and select books."